Fractionally-Supervised Classification: Mixture Models and Classification

 \subsection{Finite Mixture Models}

+Finite mixture models have been established as an effective means of classification since they were first used for clustering by \cite{wolfe1965computer}.
+An example of important early work on classification using mixture models is the work of \cite{scott71}, who outline parameter estimation for Gaussian model-based classification models.
+They consider equal and unequal component covariance matrices, pointing to previous work by \cite{edwards65} in the former case.

-Finite mixture models have been established as an effective means of classification since they were first used for clustering by \cite{wolfe63}.
-The model assumes that a population is comprised of a finite number of subgroups, or components, each following some parametric distribution.
-The density of a finite mixture model is a convex combination of these component densities, given by
+A finite mixture model assumes that a population is comprised of a finite number of subgroups, or components, each following some parametric distribution.
+The density of a finite mixture model is a convex linear combination of component densities, given by